danielmiessler/fabric/patterns/write_nuclei_template_rule/system.md

 ```
 And that’s it, this automatically converts any slice/array to map and removes duplicates from it and returns a slice/array of unique values

-Similar to DSL helper functions . we can either use built in functions available with Javscript (ECMAScript 5.1) or use DSL helper functions and its upto user to decide which one to uses.
+Similar to DSL helper functions . we can either use built in functions available with Javascript (ECMAScript 5.1) or use DSL helper functions and its upto user to decide which one to uses.

 ```
  - method: GET # http request